-Rashad Watson is in his third season as an assistant coach at Missouri Southern and was elevated to the post of defensive coordinator in 2014.
-Watson will be responsible for running the defense at Southern and has also been involved in all facets of recruiting, previously serving as the recruiting coordinator, as well.
+Rashad Watson is in his fourth season as an assistant coach at Missouri Southern and will be in his second season as the defensive cooridinator.
+Watson is responsible for running the defense at Southern and has also been involved in all facets of recruiting, previously serving as the recruiting coordinator, as well.

 The 2013 MSSU defense ranked second in the MIAA in total defense, allowing just 326 yards per game and the team ranked fifth in scoring defense, allowing just 23.3 points per game.
 The 233 total points allowed was third-lowest in the league.
 Elijah Swen ranked second in the MIAA in passes defended with 1.2 per game.

 He came to Southern after serving two seasons coaching the defense at Benedict College.
 While at Benedict, the secondary at Benedict led all of Division II in interceptions at the end of the regular season.
 Free safety Marquez Gibson led the team with six while being selected first-team All-Southern Intercollegiate Athletic Conference.

 Previously, Watson came to Benedict by way of Nicholls State University.
 He coached the defensive backs at Nicholls having two players selected to the All-Conference Teams.
 He also held the positions of NFL liaison, making way for Antonio Robinson's free agent selection and Robinson later earned a Super Bowl ring while be a part of the Green Bay Packers.